liquity/ChickenBond/README.md

 - Does not increase the permanent bucket with the LUSD surplus
 - Instead, refunds the surplus LUSD to the bonder
 - No first-chicken-in yield is sent to AMM reward.
 Reasoning: yields should cease after yearn trigger migration mode
 - No tax is sent to AMM rewards.
 Reasoning: no need to maintain AMM LP incentives in migration mode.
-It's fine and desirable for LPs to pull funds and redeem their sLUSD.
+It's fine and desirable for LPs to pull funds and redeem their bLUSD.

 `redeem`: pulls funds proportionally from the Silo acquired bucket (as LUSD) and the Curve acquired bucket (as yTokens for the Yearn Curve vault)